twinkle30x/Irrigation-System/README.md

 A short video with the LCD showing the values read from the sensors and decide which zone is ON or OFF: https://youtu.be/vOQmYX72cLw

-I also added some photos with the diagram, hardware diagram and how the system looked inside and outside.
+I also added some photos with the diagram, hardware design and how the system looked inside and outside.